U.S. Self-Directed Investor Satisfaction Study

 Share This Page

-A study subscription will provide access to the tools needed to gain a comprehensive, in-depth understanding of how your firm is performing and to identify areas needing improvement.
+A study subscription provides access to the insights and tools needed to gain a comprehensive, in-depth understanding of how your firm is performing and to identify key areas needing improvement.

 Study deliverables include:

 - Customized executive presentation and in-person discussion that includes datadriven, actionable recommendations for achieving such strategic goals as closing performance gaps with key competitors and/or highest performers in the study

 - Competitive survey data and industry reports created by J.D.
 Power

 - Analytical tools for performance insights and peer comparisons

 - Ongoing thought leadership, including white papers and access to webinars on vital industry topics, such as robo-advisor, fee transparency, goals-based advice, and the impact of mobile technology on the industry

 What’s New in 2016?

 The 2016 study explores new topics not addressed in previous years’ research, including: